Jazz and Blues in New York

 History of Jazz in New York

-Originating in the late 19th Century in the south of United States Jazz combines European harmony and African musical elements.
+Originating in the late 19th Century in the south of the United States, Jazz combines European harmony and African musical elements.

 In addition to the southern states, Harlem played a prominent role in nurturing and cultivating jazz music.
-During the 1920’s Jazz Age, Harlem’s Lennox and Seventh Avenues were home to at least 20 jazz clubs.
-Billie Holiday was discovered here when she was just 17-years old.
+During the 1920’s Jazz Age, Harlem’s Lenox and Seventh Avenues were home to at least 20 jazz clubs.
+Billie Holiday was discovered here when she was just 17 years old.
 More information on the history of Harlem and its deep-rooted connections to Jazz can be found at the Jazz Museum in Harlem.